varunteja007006/JobToday-ReactJS/README.md

 # JobToday

 This project is a frontend for the jobs REST APIs.
-It features
+It features:
 - CRUD operations
 - Axios promise-based http client(XMLHttpRequests)
 - React Router for routing the pages.